Murist

 Murist (/fr/; Muri /frp/) is a former municipality in the district of Broye, in the canton of Fribourg, Switzerland.

 Its territory was enlarged in 1981 with the formerly independent municipalities La Vounaise and Montborget, and in 1992 with Franex.
 On 1 January 2017 the former municipalities of Murist, Bussy, Estavayer-le-Lac, Morens, Rueyres-les-Prés, Vernay and Vuissens merged into the new municipality of Estavayer.

 History

 Murist is first mentioned in 1228 as Muris.

 Geography

-Murist hds an area, As of 2009, of 8.2 km2.
+Murist has an area, As of 2009, of 8.2 km2.
 Of this area, 6.11 km2 or 74.5% is used for agricultural purposes, while 1.47 km2 or 17.9% is forested.
 Of the rest of the land, 0.62 km2 or 7.6% is settled (buildings or roads).

 Of the built up area, housing and buildings made up 2.9% and transportation infrastructure made up 4.0%.
 Out of the forested land, 15.7% of the total land area is heavily forested and 2.2% is covered with orchards or small clusters of trees.
 Of the agricultural land, 51.3% is used for growing crops and 21.5% is pastures, while 1.7% is used for orchards or vine crops.

 The former municipality is located in the Broye district, in the Estavayer-le-Lac exclave.